bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-03-mike-hodges-in-conversation.md

+---
+layout: post
+title: Mike Hodges<br> in Conversation
+published: true
+date: 2022-05-03
+readtime: true
+categories: ['EVENTS']
+tags: [Talks, Events]
+metadata:
+pdf: '2022-05-03-mike-hodges-in-conversation.pdf'
+---

 With a career that spans film and TV – including highlights such as _Get Carter_, _Flash Gordon_, _Croupier_, _Tempo_ and _World in Action_ – Mike Hodges is an auteur filmmaker who has proved himself adept at making quality films across many genres.
 Tonight, Samira Ahmed hosts this conversation with Hodges as he reflects on his career to date and looks forward to his next film, an autobiographical documentary.<br>
 **bfi.org.uk**

 Mike Hodges’ spasmodic career as a director illustrates many of the besetting problems of the British film industry.
 Born in Bristol on 29 July 1932, Hodges had a comfortable middle-class upbringing, qualifying as a chartered accountant.
 But two years National Service prompted a desire for a more creative occupation and he worked in television in the 1960s, producing and directing hard-hitting documentaries for _World in Action_ (ITV, 1963-89), then making profiles of European directors for the arts series _Tempo_ (ITV, 1961-67).
 This combination of gritty, combative realism and European modernism informs his most important work, the crime thrillers, a genre, which Hodges felt, could delve ‘deep into the underbelly of society.
 Done well they can be like an autopsy of society.’

-Mike Hodges wrote and directed two television thrillers, _Suspect_ (ITV,
+Mike Hodges wrote and directed two television thrillers, _Suspect_ (ITV, tx.
-tx.
 17/11/1969) and _Rumour_ (ITV, 2/3/1970), before gaining the opportunity to direct his first feature, _Get Carter_ (1971), for which he also wrote the screenplay.
 The story of London gangster Jack Carter’s return to his native Newcastle to investigate his brother’s sudden death, is told in a detached, analytical style, matched by Michael Caine’s frightening yet compelling performance.
 The film evokes a society in the throes of profound change, capturing a mood of disillusionment that signalled the replacement of 1960s’ idealism by the ‘rampant materialism’ of the ‘70s.
 Carter is an ambivalent figure, a seemingly emotionless killer who weeps at the exploitation of his brother’s daughter, and whose death symbolises the end of an era.  _Get Carter_ has now acquired cult status, regarded as one of the finest, and most influential British crime thrillers, but at the time of its release it was considered soulless and too violent, and was poorly distributed.

 Hodges’ next film, _Pulp_ (1972), was based on his original story of a sleazy pulp fiction writer (Michael Caine), caught up in a real life murder mystery.
 An intermittently successful comedy-thriller, _Pulp_ was also poorly handled by its distributors who found it hard to market.

 Although the film had little impact, Hodges’ reputation was sufficiently well-established for Warner Brothers to invite him to direct _The Terminal Man_ (1974).
 Hodges’ adaptation of Michael Crichton’s sci-fi thriller, about a computer scientist (George Segal) who becomes psychotic after a brain implant, was too tough and uncompromising to be a commercial success.